torvista/Zen-Cart_CEON-URI-Mapping/README.md

 # CEON-URI-Mapping
-Based on 4.4.2. from Zen Cart Plugins but adapted for PHP7.
+Based on version 4.5.2. from Zen Cart Plugins but adapted for PHP7.